ngDocumentor/ngDocumentor/src/assets/mddocs/footer.md

 ```

 * The `nav` key specifies the footer navigation.
-It is an array of objects and all these objects have a `tag` and `children` key.
+It is an array of objects (similar to the `children`'s link object structure), and all these objects have a `tag` and `children` key.
 The first `tag` is the header / heading of the one sub-section of footer navigation.
-The latter `children` specifies an array of link objects (with `tag` and `link` keys).
+The latter `children` specifies an array of link objects (with `tag` and `link` keys) like the sidebar submenu link items.
 There is no limit on number of footer navigation sections you can add.
+There is also no limit on the number of link objects you specify inside the `children` key of each `nav` array's item.
+But it is preferable to keep all the `nav` item's `children` key to define the same number of link objects to have a consistent UI.

 ```json